JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ## signPlugin Task
 Signs the ZIP archive with the provided key using [marketplace-zip-signer](https://github.com/JetBrains/marketplace-zip-signer) library.

-To sign the plugin before publishing to the [JetBrains Marketplace](https://plugins.jetbrains.com) with the `signPlugin` task, it is required to provide a certificate chain and a private key with its password using `signPlugin { ... }` Plugin Signing DSL.
+To sign the plugin before publishing to [JetBrains Marketplace](https://plugins.jetbrains.com) with the `signPlugin` task, it is required to provide a certificate chain and a private key with its password using `signPlugin { ... }` Plugin Signing DSL.

 As soon as `privateKey` (or `privateKeyFile`) and `certificateChain` (or `certificateChainFile`) properties are specified, task will be executed automatically right before the [`publishPlugin`](#publishplugin-task) task.

+For more details, see [Plugin Signing](plugin_signing.md) article.

 ### certificateChain
 A string containing X509 certificates.